mcrapet/plowshare-module-mega/README.md

-# mega.co.nz plugin for Plowshare4
+# mega.co.nz module for Plowshare4

 This module is more a "proof of concept" of making cryptography with bash rather than a reliable plugin.